-Whereas reception range outlines the distance from which you can get a clear signal, frequency range is all about the signal frequency of the stations you’d wish to tune to.
+Whereas the reception range outlines the distance from which you can get a clear signal, the frequency range is all about the signal frequency of the stations you’d wish to tune to.
 Hidden car antennas can either operate in the UHF, HF, or VHF frequency range.

 Antennas that are in the UHF or VHF range can often get more signals than those in the HF range.
 However, you are likely to buy a UHF or VHF antenna since these are usually more suitable for car antennas.